NCSC Delegate Code of Conduct

 NCSC practices a zero tolerance policy for sexual misconduct of any kind, including sexual harassment and sexual assault.
 NCSC also practices a zero tolerance policy for harassment or discrimination based on race, color, sex, gender, gender identity, sexual identity, national origin, religion, age, or disability.
 This includes but is not limited to inappropriate 1) content in notes passed or documents created during committee sessions, 2) conversations throughout the conference, and 3) conduct at the DoubleTree or at any NCSC sponsored programming.
 If a delegate experiences any kind discrimination or sexual misconduct they may bring it to the attention of any member of the Secretariat or report the case via an anonymous form that will be made available during the conference.
 Any potential cases of discrimination or sexual misconduct will warrant immediate investigation by the Executives and may result in dismissal from the conference.

 Social Media Policy:

 Delegates should not use Facebook, Instagram, Snapchat, or any other kind of social media during committee sessions.
 Outside of committee sessions, delegates should practice appropriate behavior on these sites and apps.
 Inappropriate postings or bullying via social media will not be tolerated.

 All delegates may be documented, either in photographic or videographic form, during committee sessions and other organized conference programming by NCSC staff members.
-If you would prefer not to be photographed or videoed, please alert the Director of Delegate Affairs, Mark Wilcox, at email@example.com.
-In these cases, all available efforts will be made to prevent photos and videos from being taken by NCSC staff members in any relevant areas.
+If you would prefer not to be photographed or videoed, please alert the Director of Delegate Affairs, Clay Volino, at firstname.lastname@example.org.
+In these cases, all available efforts will be made to prevent photos and videos from being taken and uploaded by NCSC staff members in any relevant areas.